-The strategy will involve establishing a sample of 25 families at baseline.
-In each ABS site, we will recruit 5 families: at least 2 families of a child aged 0-12 months; at least 2 families of a child aged 24-36 months.
+The strategy involved establishing a sample of 25 families at baseline.
+In each ABS site, we recruited 5 families: at least 2 families of a child aged 0-12 months; at least 2 families of a child aged 24-36 months.
 The fifth family will be sampled from either age group.
 This strategy makes it possible to: (i) follow some families as their children are ageing out of the programme by the end of the study; and (ii) generate data on older pre-school children's experiences with ABS early in the evaluation, not just in the final years.
 Each ABS site will be asked to assist in creating a sampling frame.
-To ensure diversity across the sample, each site will be asked to identify 10 families, and to provide anonymised details of these families, summarised in relation to the criteria below.
-This information will be used to construct a potential sample of 25 families across the five sites, ensuring diversity5; the remainder of the identified pool will be used to replace families who do not consent to contact from the evaluation team.
-To minimise risk of burden for participants or disruption to local evaluations, we will ask sites not to select families already involved with local evaluations or national evaluation parent panels.
+To ensure diversity across the sample, each site was asked to identify 10 families, and to provide anonymised details of these families, summarised in relation to the criteria below.
+Consent was obtained in advance from families to be contacted by the evaluation team.
+This information was be used to construct a potential sample of 25 families across the five sites, ensuring diversity8; the remainder of the identified pool will be used to replace families.
+To minimise risk of burden for participants or disruption to local evaluations, we asked sites not to select families already involved with local evaluations or national evaluation parent panels.
 Specific sampling criteria for each site are as follows: